failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 ## How to view the latest issues
 We don't have a helpdesk system set up yet, and instead are using a gitlab repository to receive issues.

-The address for this site is: https://gitlab.com/failmap/tickets/issues
+The address for this site is: https://gitlab.com/Web Security Map/tickets/issues

 This list will look empty when you're not logged in.
 But if you are logged in, and with the right permissions, you'll see a list like this: